ICTO/v-observer/docs/README.md

 # Groups

 When you press the "Group" link in the left side navigation, you will view a list of all groups you are member of.
 You can create new groups by pressing the "new group" button.
 When pressing on one of the groups in your list, you will be redirected to the dashboard of the group.
 This dashboard displays all attached content and users.
 The list of attached users to this groups also has a label of the users role.
 You can change the role of a user by pressing the dots button next to the user.
 If no dots button is visible, you don't have access to change user roles or the group only has 1 member.
 Only group admins have the permission to change user roles.
 If you created a new group, you will be assigned as group admin.
 To add users to the group, press the "add user" button on the groups dashboard.
-If the user has already a user account on the application, you can select and add him to the group.
+If the user has already a user account of the application, you can select him and add him to the group.
 If the user has no account of the application, you can create a new account for him by pressing the button "create new user".
 You can check the box to send an email to the new user about his create account.
 He then will receive an email to set his password.
+If you provide a CAS username when creating the user, he will be able to login with CAS.

 # Questionnaires